ainvention/flutter_personal_expenses/README.md

 ## How to use this app

-- connect a device or start AVD manager > run a emulator in the Android Studio.
+- connect a device or start AVD manager in the Android Studio > run a emulator .
 - install dependencies ``` pub get ```

 - then,  ``` flutter run ```